Sagar2366/tech-talks/README.md

 If everything went well, you’ll be able to see your cluster’s information in the Dashboard.

 ## Cleanup
-Delete the cluster and other resources created for the demo
+Delete the cluster and other resources created for demo

 ```
 helm delete grafana